Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Get-AzOperationalInsightsSavedSearch.md

 ## SYNTAX

 ```
-Get-AzureRmOperationalInsightsSavedSearch [-ResourceGroupName] <String> [-WorkspaceName] <String>
+Get-AzOperationalInsightsSavedSearch [-ResourceGroupName] <String> [-WorkspaceName] <String>
  [[-SavedSearchId] <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmOperationalInsightsSavedSearch** cmdlet returns all of the saved searches for a specified workspace within the resource group specified if you do not specify a saved search ID.
+The **Get-AzOperationalInsightsSavedSearch** cmdlet returns all of the saved searches for a specified workspace within the resource group specified if you do not specify a saved search ID.
 If you do specify a saved search ID, then the saved search corresponding to that ID is returned.

 ## EXAMPLES

 ### Example 1: Get all saved searches for a workspace
 ```
-PS C:\>Get-AzureRmOperationalInsightsSavedSearch -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace"
+PS C:\>Get-AzOperationalInsightsSavedSearch -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace"
 ```

 This command gets all of the saved resources associated with a workspace.

 ### Example 2: Get a specific saved search by ID
 ```
-PS C:\>Get-AzureRmOperationalInsightsSavedSearch -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace" -SavedSearchId "ContosoSavedSearchId"
+PS C:\>Get-AzOperationalInsightsSavedSearch -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace" -SavedSearchId "ContosoSavedSearchId"
 ```

 This command gets a specific saved search by its ID.